RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 3. `id`: string; id of the station, default None
 4. `uuid`: string; uuid of the station, default None
 5. `start_timestamp`: float; microseconds since epoch UTC when the station started recording, default np.nan
-6. `key`: Tuple of string, string, float; a unique combination of id, uuid and start_timestamp defining the station, default None
-7. `first_data_timestamp`: float; microseconds since epoch UTC of the first data point, default np.nan
+6. `first_data_timestamp`: float; microseconds since epoch UTC of the first data point, default np.nan
-8. `station_end_timestamp`: float; microseconds since epoch UTC of the last data point, default np.nan
+7. `station_end_timestamp`: float; microseconds since epoch UTC of the last data point, default np.nan
-9. `app_name`: string; the name of the app used to record the data, default empty string
+8. `app_name`: string; the name of the app used to record the data, default empty string
-10. `audio_sample_rate_hz`: float; sample rate of audio component in hz, default np.nan
+9. `audio_sample_rate_hz`: float; sample rate of audio component in hz, default np.nan
-11. `is_audio_scrambled`: boolean; True if audio data is scrambled, default False
+10. `is_audio_scrambled`: boolean; True if audio data is scrambled, default False
-12. `is_timestamps_updated`: boolean; True if timestamps have been altered from original data values, default False
+11. `is_timestamps_updated`: boolean; True if timestamps have been altered from original data values, default False
-13. `timesync_analysis`: TimeSyncAnalysis object; contains information about the station's timing values
+12. `timesync_analysis`: TimeSyncAnalysis object; contains information about the station's timing values

 _[Table of Contents](#table-of-contents)_